telerik/blazor-docs/knowledge-base/button-change-icons-position.md

 ---
-title: Changе icons position and add more than one icon in a button
+title: Change icons position and add more than one icon in a button
 description:
 type: how-to
-page_title: Changе icons position and add more than one icon in a button
+page_title: Change icons position and add more than one icon in a button
 slug: button-kb-changе-icons-position
 position:
 tags: telerik,blazor,icon,button,position